ec18130/GiraphicsJuniorDeveloper/README.md

 ## Available Scripts

 In the project directory, you can run:
+Open [https://ec18130.github.io/GiraphicsJuniorDeveloper](https://ec18130.github.io/GiraphicsJuniorDeveloper) to view it in your browser or download the files and run npm start

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.